Cassidy-Gasteiger/DamageDetectors/README.md

 We observe that the improvement in test accuracy using the multi-model model is not substantial.
 However, the performance on the validation dataset is more consistent, indicating a potentially more reliable model.
 Considering the considerable effort needed to gather distance and elevation data, we have decided to proceed with a model that solely utilizes image features.
 This approach will streamline the data collection process and still provide us with a reasonably accurate and stable model for our application.

+### Generalizability Test on XBD Dataset
+Using the aforementioned Stanford xBD dataset, we built a pipeline to test the generalizability of our described neural network architecture.

+First, we needed to isolate the images corresponding to a hurricane, as the dataset initially contained images from various disaster types.
+Then, we needed to isolate images that contain buildings in them.
+We were able to do this as each image had a corresponding detailed description in JSON format, containing information about the level of damage and, most importantly, the presence of a building.
+Finally, the most challenging aspect of this model, we needed to convert the ‘tiff’ image files, the format of the xBD Dataset images, to ‘jpeg’ files, the desired input format of the PyTorch model object trained on the Hurricane Harvey dataset.

+The xBD dataset had 4 labels (no damage, minor damage, major damage, destroyed); we condensed degrees of damage into a single category.
+Finally, we loaded the PyTorch model object trained on the Hurricane Harvey dataset ad tested model generalizability on the test dataset.

 ### Model 3: Image Compression

 The images that we’re working with in the Hurricane Harvey dataset are sized at 256 x 256 x 3 pixels and in the xBD dataset, they are larger at a size of 1024 x 1024 x 3 pixels each.
 While the size of each image isn’t too large to handle on our systems, a compressed image helps reduce the redundancy in the image data and allows us to build more efficient models.